nikocapp56/Active-Directory-Deployment-and-User-Access-Management-in-Azure/README.md

 <h3>0️⃣ Overview of Azure Resources </h3>

-During this tutorial, we will create and work with the following resources in Microsoft Azure:
+We will create and work with the following resources in Microsoft Azure:
 - Virtual Machines:
   - one for the domain controller (dc-1 running Windows Server 2022)
   - one for the client machine (client-1 running Windows 10)